the-events-calendar/the-events-calendar/readme.txt

 = [4.6.24] TBD =

 * Fix - Only load widget assets when widget is active on the page [113141]
+* Tweak - Move Google Maps API loading to tribe_assets and only load once on single views when PRO is active, thanks to info2grow first first reporting [112221]

 = [4.6.23] 2018-09-12 =